tytydraco/yessleep/out/They_Left_Me_in_the_Woods.md

 I breathed.
 I laughed.
 Then I got up.
 I found my glasses in his computer drawer.

 I'm writing this now just so everyone knows.
 It’s important to me that people know, even if it’s too much to understand.
 Hell, I still don’t.
+But here's what I know:

 My name is Alice Wright.
 I’m the oldest of seven, the daughter of Eileen and David Wright.
 And I was seventeen years old when I was murdered.
 But it wasn’t the end.
 Not that it makes any difference, but underneath it all I do feel this pit in my stomach for Mrs. Miller, the Holloways, Little Alice...